 Polyspace is a static analysis tool which includes a MISRA checker.
 It produces an XML output which can be imported to generate findings.
 Polyspace Verifier detects RTE (RunTime Error) such as Division by zero, Illegal Deferencement Pointer, Out of bound array index...
 Such information is turned into statistical measures at function level.
-Number of Red (justified/non-justified), Number of Grey (justified/non-justified), Number of Orange (justified/non-justified), Number of Green.
+Number of Red (justified/non-justified), Number of Grey (justified/non-justified), Number of Green.